braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 -  Users will be entering the names of foods to search the dataset.
 -  Users will be selecting specific foods to see visualisation tools on its nutritional content.
 -  Users will be inputting minimum and maximum values for a nutrition to display foods that fall within that range.
--  Users will be inputting low, mid, and high levels for various nutrients to display a list of filtered food items that fall within those ranges.
+-  Users will be inputting a low, mid, or high level for a specific nutrient to display a list of filtered food items that fall within that range.
 -  **ADDITIONAL ITEM CONTAINS INPUT**
 -  The users will be accessing the Nutritional_Food_Database.csv via their inputs above.